TheIconfactory/Tapestry/Documentation/API.md

   	- If no `site` is configured, these properties are required.

    * icon: `String` with a URL to an image that will be used as a default for this connector.
+   * item\_style: `String` with either "post" or "article" to define the content layout.

 Optional properties: